-Eigenvalue estimation is equivalent to polynomial rootfinding.
-Through the characteristic polynomial of the matrix, eigenvalue problems can be reduced to polynomial rootfinding problems.
-Conversely, any polynomial rootfinding problem can be stated as an eigenvalue problem via the companion matrix of the polynomial, which is non-normal and sparce \cite{trefethen2022numerical}.
+Another application arises from the fact that eigenvalue evaluation is equivalent to polynomial root-finding.
+Through the characteristic polynomial of the matrix, eigenvalue problems can be reduced to polynomial root-finding problems.
+Conversely, any polynomial root-finding problem can be stated as an eigenvalue problem via the companion matrix of the polynomial, which is non-normal and sparse \cite{trefethen2022numerical}.
 Although determining the roots of a polynomial is a notoriously ill-conditioned problem in general \cite{trefethen2022numerical}, there are well-conditioned cases.
 Algorithm \ref{QEE} applied to well-conditioned polynomials would output one of its roots, and in particular, Theorem \ref{extreme} gives a root with the largest or smallest modulus.